 This course is a study of postmodernism and its effects on the ministry of the church specifically focused on strategies for reaching young adults.
-Young adult development and needs are discussed in light of shifting cultural forces.
-The student will develop a working philosophy of young adult ministry.
-3 hours.
+Young adult development

-CE450 Women Teaching Women
+CE450 Women Teaching Women Baker, Edwards, Neumann

-Baker, Edwards, Neumann A study of women in their capacity as the audience and also as learners, with multiple opportunities to create and practice relevant, biblical presentations and studies for large groups, retreats, and conferences.
+A study of women in their capacity as the audience and also as learners, with multiple opportunities to create and practice relevant, biblical presentations and studies for large groups, retreats, and conferences.
 Prerequisite: BE101 Bible Study Methods and Hermeneutics.
 Enrollment limited to 15 students.
 3 hours.